Research: FG working on plasma of recovered COVID-19 patients for treatment

 “It is filled in such a way that a man can donate four times in a year while women can donate up to three times a year, provided they are tested the fit.

-“They can donate provided they are free of any sickness and provided they will not suffer any disadvantage from donating the blood,’’ he said.
+“They can donate provided they are free of any sickness and provided they will not suffer any disadvantage from donating the blood,’’ he said.1

 He said that the ministry had been creating awareness on the need to donate, saying “donating blood provides availability of safe blood at hospitals and where they are needed.